 Access to professional assistance is now in the form of mediation and also preparatory counselling in readiness for mediation to try and get out of Court agreements or formal orders by mutual agreement (consent).
 Clients cannot refer directly to mediators or counsellors but must go through the Family Dispute Resolution Service; suppliers are Fairway Resolution www.fairwayresolution.com or Family Works Northern Region www.northern.familyworks.org.nz

 Mediation is provided by Family Dispute Resolution contracted mediators, Bay Counselling has one mediator, Jenny Hill.
 Mediation is focused on the care of the children, who the children will live with, where, when, school holiday arrangements.

 Preparatory counselling helps client prepare for mediation, helps get clarity, process emotions in order to focus on the needs of the children.
-These counsellors are provided through Family Dispute Resolution providers who are using Family Court approved counsellors, Bay Counselling has three therapists; Nancy Morrow-Hogg, Keith Crosby and Sue Harris who are Family Court approved.
+These counsellors are provided through Family Dispute Resolution providers who are using Family Court approved counsellors, Bay Counselling has two therapists; Nancy Morrow-Hogg and Sue Harris who are Family Court approved.